JanBurp/FlexyAdmin/readme.md

 # Goals

 This CMS was made to make life of my clients more enjoyable.
 Most of the existing CMSes (at the time i started this) are unfriendly or bloated.
 This CMS keeps everything simple for the user and meanwhile make it possible to build all kinds of websites due to the design priciples of not using standard tenmplates, but easy to use building blocks.
-For an example see www.develop.schoool.nl.
+For examples see www.jandenbesten.net/portfolio and a demo at www.demo.flexyadmin.com/_admin (login with user/user).

 # Local installation